jonas-hagen/databird/README.md

         status: "{time:%Y}/{time:%j}/{time:%y%j}.status"
 ```

-When calling databird with this configuration the following achieved:
+When calling databird with this configuration the following is achieved:

 * A repository in the folder `/data/repos/nasa_gnss/` is created
 * For every day, a file like `2019/nasa_gnss_2019-01-20.status` is expected